 Engine components are free providing the requirements of Championship Regulation Section 6.7 are respected.

-To allow for Scrutineers wire seals, every installed engine must have 1.6mm (1/16”) holes drilled in readily accessible locations as follows: -

-Sump: - Cross drilled through two adjacent retaining screws or studs.

-Rocker/cam cover or cylinder head bolts: - Cross drilled through two adjacent retaining screws, studs, or bolts.

-Engines may be sealed at any time by a Licensed Eligibility Scrutineer and only by written permission in advance from the Championship Organisers or a Licensed Eligibility Scrutineer may seals be broken.

 6.7.2 Class A (except Ford Mustang and Ford Falcon) and Class F:

 The original standard production cylinder block may be used.

 It is permitted to use an alternative cylinder block, manufactured to the same original production specification, Including, but not limited to material, bore, number of main bearings and number of main bearing fasteners.